Power Transformations of Relative Count Data as a Shrinkage Problem: Preliminaries

-(The derivation of this can be found in \cite{SchaeferStrimmer} and is given in the Appendix for convenience.)
-We can see that this risk function is a weighted average over the risk of the empirical estimator and an additional term that punishes expected difference from the target.
-Estimators based on small sample data will generalize better to new data when balancing with an uninformative, maximum-entropy target.\\ We can now, depending on the data at hand, optimize the weight $\lambda$ of the target \cite{LedoitWolf, HausserStrimmer}.
+We can see that the risk function is a weighted average over the risk of the empirical estimator and an additional term that punishes expected difference from the target. {Tuning the size of $\lambda$, we can trade off the bias of the target against the variance of the empirical estimate to obtain a smaller risk than (\ref{MSE1}).
+Estimators based on small sample data will generalize better to new data when flattening the data to a well-specified extent using an uninformative, maximum-entropy model.
+The amount of flattening depends on the data at hand and is} optimized via the weight $\lambda$ of the target.
 Note that the relationships (\ref{lambda}) and (\ref{tau}) imply that this is similar to an empirical Bayes procedure where we tune the size of the pseudocounts $\alpha_j$ and by this, adjust the a-priori sample size $\sum\alpha_k=n\lambda/(1-\lambda)$.
-An analytic solution \cite{LedoitWolf} for the optimal value of $\lambda$ can be found at

-(The derivation is given in the Appendix for convenience.)
-Again, the empirical estimates for variance and expectation are used in practice.
+To evaluate (\ref{min}), the empirical estimates for variance and expectation are used in practice.